dominiw/COLORME_CHROme_extension/CONTRIBUTING.md

 ## Comments

-This also applies to t
+This also applies to the code snippets in the markdown file